godotengine/godot-docs/classes/class_renderingserver.rst

 |void| **camera_attributes_set_dof_blur_quality**\ (\ quality\: :ref:`DOFBlurQuality<enum_RenderingServer_DOFBlurQuality>`, use_jitter\: :ref:`bool<class_bool>`\ ) :ref:`🔗<class_RenderingServer_method_camera_attributes_set_dof_blur_quality>`

-Sets the quality level of the DOF blur effect to one of the options in :ref:`DOFBlurQuality<enum_RenderingServer_DOFBlurQuality>`. ``use_jitter`` can be used to jitter samples taken during the blur pass to hide artifacts at the cost of looking more fuzzy.
+Sets the quality level of the DOF blur effect to ``quality``. ``use_jitter`` can be used to jitter samples taken during the blur pass to hide artifacts at the cost of looking more fuzzy.

 .. rst-class:: classref-item-separator